bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

   -v|--verbose                        Show verbose output -p|--project <PROJECT>              Path to project.
 Defaults to searching the current directory.
   -c|--configuration <CONFIGURATION>  The project configuration to use.
 Defaults to 'Debug'.
-  --id <USERSECRETSID>                The user secret ID to use.
+  --id <USERSECRETSID>                The user secrets ID to use.

 Commands:
-  clear   Deletes all the application secrets init    Set a user secrets ID to enable secret storage list    Lists all the application secrets remove  Removes the specified user secret set     Sets the user secret to the specified value
+  clear   Deletes all the secrets in a user secrets store. init    Initialize or update a Visual Studio projectto use a specified user secrets store. list    Lists secrets in a user secrets store. remove  Removes the specified secret from a user secrets store. set     Sets a secret to a specified value in a user secrets store.
 ```

 Synopsis for usage without a command: